PierreIsCoding/sdiy/Swoop/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Swoop/images/SWOOP_FRONT.png" width="100" />

 Swoop is a 2:2 analog multiplexer module for Eurorack, and basically works like a CV / Gate controllable mechanical (DPDT) switch.
-Although the module is seemingly easy, it can be used used for a many interesting things.
+Although the module looks seemingly easy, it can be used used for a many interesting things.

 ## Features
 * Route analog or digital input signals to different outputs.
 Use these configurations: